OCA/product-attribute/product_multi_category/README.rst

 This module Extends the existing functionality of Odoo Products (One product - One Catgory) to One product -> Many Categories

-*Note: This module was built generically but in focus of the Magento Odoo connector
+*Note:* This module was built generically but in focus of the Magento Odoo connector
-**Note: The additional categories are only for classification and does not affect other operations
+*Note 2:* The additional categories are only for classification and does not affect other operations

 Usage